 BREATHABILITY

-There’s nothing worse than clammy and sweaty pants on a hike but thankfully, you will never have to worry about that in the Janji Transit Tech Pants.
-Among the most breathable of any pants we tested, the Transi Tech Pants are perfect for high-output activities or hikes in warmer weather or even a run.
-We particularly love the lightweight, airy fabric and how quickly it wicks moisture.
+There’s nothing worse than clammy and sweaty pants on a hike.
+Thankfully, you will never have to worry about that in the Norrona Femund flex1 Pants.
+Among the most breathable of any pants we tested, the Femun Flex1s are perfect for high-output activities or hikes in warmer weather.
+We particularly love the zippered vents, perfect for cooling down quickly and getting a breeze on your legs.

 WEATHER RESISTANCE